MatteoWohlrapp/RadixTree/README.md

 Author: Matteo Wohlrapp <br>

-## Docker Instructions
+## Docker
-To run the image with docker, the following commands are needed: <br>
+Docker is not necessary to run the executable, but if you want to use it, the following commands can be used: <br>
 1. Build the images:
 ```
 docker build -t radixtree .